Get a row by ID from Dataverse

 Select the Get a row by ID action.

 Select the Accounts table from the Table name list, and then enter the row ID in the Row ID box for the row that you want to get from the Accounts table.

-The Item ID column is the unique ID of the row that you are retrieving, as shown in the following image.
+The Row ID column is the unique ID of the row that you are retrieving, as shown in the following image.
 You can get the row Id by using a query in the actions in your flow before you need to use the row id.

-Select Show advanced options to set additional properties that further define the information that should be returned.
+Select Show advanced options to set more properties that further define the information that should be returned.